 - 9.1.
-Any Debit Card issued for use will be specifically restricted to [the Clerk and the RFO] and will also be restricted to a single transaction maximum value of [£500] unless authorised by council or finance committee in writing before any order is placed. - 9.2.
+Any Debit Card issued for use will be specifically restricted to the Clerk and will also be restricted to a single transaction maximum value of £250 unless authorised by council in writing before any order is placed. - 9.2.
 A pre-paid debit card may be issued to employees with varying limits.
-These limits will be set by [the council].
-Transactions and purchases made will be reported to [the council] and authority for topping-up shall be at the discretion of [the council]. - 9.3.
-Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk {and RFO} {specify other officers} and any balance shall be paid in full each month. - 9.4.
-Personal credit or debit cards of members or staff shall not be used {under any circumstances.} OR {except for expenses of up to [£250] including VAT, incurred in accordance with council policy.}
+These limits will be set by the council.
+Transactions and purchases made will be reported to the council and authority for topping-up shall be at the discretion of the council. - 9.3.
+Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk and any balance shall be paid in full each month.

+9.4.
+Personal credit or debit cards of members or staff shall not be used except for expenses of up to £250 including VAT, incurred in accordance with council policy.